Shaneajm/CS2-AchievementsSW2/README.md

 - Use the `dotnet publish -c Release` command to build and package your plugin.
 - Distribute the generated zip file or the contents of the `build/publish` directory.# CS2-AchievementsSW2

+## Disclosure
+This plugin was written and reviewed with AI.
+I have personally reviewed the code and instructed the AI on what to do but there might be some issues.
+If you find any bugs or issues feel free to open a GitHub issue.